 This magnificent home was built in 1838 for Colonel Samuel Rockwell in Milledgeville, Georgia.
 The ideal location for a house during the antebellum period was thought to be in the middle of a grove of trees at an appropriate distance from the road on the crest of a hill.
-The home was built by architect Joseph Lane Sr., who Rockwell brought with him from Maine.
+The home was built by architect Joseph Lane Sr., whom Rockwell brought with him from Maine.
 Lane also designed buildings at nearby Oglethorpe University.

-The Rockwell House was occupied by Col. Rockwell and his family for only a very short period due to his untimely death in 1841.
-Records indicate the house was sold to Oliver Hillhouse Prince after Rockwell’s death.
-Mr. Prince and his wife lived in the home for two years.
+Col. Rockwell and his family occupied the Rockwell House for only a short period due to his untimely death in 1841.
+Records indicate Oliver Hillhouse Prince purchased the home after Rockwell’s death.
+Mr. Prince and his wife lived in the house for two years.
 While returning from a trip to New England, the couple was lost at sea during a hurricane off the coast of North Carolina.
-The property was sold to Hershel V. Johnson.
+Later, Hershel V. Johnson purchased the property.
 In 1853, Johnson became Governor and used the residence as his summer home.
 It was not unusual back in those days for citizens to own homes in Milledgeville and also have another summer home nearby.

-In the following years, the Rockwell House was owned by numerous merchants and farmers.
+In the following years, numerous merchants and farmers owned the Rockwell House.
 Mr. Marshall Bland purchased the house in 1904 and lived there until 1915.
 The Blands moved out for a year in 1910 when Mr. Bland believed he sold the house.
 A man from out of state wanted to buy the house and paid Mr. Bland a deposit.
 The man never returned to take possession of the house, so the family moved back into the house in 1911.
-The house was sold by Mr. Bland to his cousin, Oscar Ennis, who occupied the home with his family until 1962.
-The house was sold to Dr. Robert Watson in 1967.
+Mr. Bland sold the house to his cousin, Oscar Ennis, who occupied the home with his family until 1962.
+Dr. Robert Watson purchased the home in 1967.
 Dr. Watson began work to restore the home until tragedy struck.
 In August 1969, while removing paint with a blow torch, workers set fire to an upstairs portion of the house.

 In 1969, through efforts of numerous groups, the dining room of the Rockwell House was selected for the Winterthur Museum near Wilmington, Delaware.
 The museum was able to purchase the room after the fire.
 The money from the sale went towards repairs on the house.
 What the museum purchased was the black marble mantle, the woodwork, and impressions of the plaster around the ceiling medallion.
 The woodwork included two sliding panel doors that were between the living and dining room and all of the door facings along with the wainscoting.
-However, the owner would not sell the museum the pine floor.
+However, the owner would not sell the pine floor.
 The room was reassembled to create a ‘historically accurate’ room known as the Georgia Room in their museum.